-We can all agree that getting a new tattoo is exciting!
-Even if it's your first tattoo or 21st tattoo, never rush in.
+Getting a new tattoo is exciting!
+But even if it's your first tattoo or 28th tattoo, never rush in.
 Trust me, I have and wished I had not.

 Consider the following before getting tattooed before you rush in.